IlyaOrson/CyberDreamcatcher/README.md

 pixi run eval-cardiff  # cage 2 winner policy inference (simplified and flattened observation space)
 ```

+> [!TIP]
+> [Hydra](https://hydra.cc/docs/tutorials/basic/running_your_app/working_directory/) is used to handle the inputs and outputs of every script.
+> The available options for each script are accessible with the `--help` flag.
+> The content generated per script execution is stored in the `outputs/` directory with subdirectories per timestamp of execution.
+> The hyperparameters used in each run are registered in a hidden subfolder `.hydra/` within the generated output folder.
+> Tensorboard is used to track interesting metrics, just specify the correct hydra output folder as the logdir: `tensorboard --logdir=outputs/...`

 ## Graph layout

 Quickly visualize the graph layout setup in the cage 2 challenge scenario file,